leonluong1/spotify-data-analysis/README.md

 #### Link to app hosted on Render: https://spotify-data-analysis.onrender.com/

+NOTE: **Model** page functionality will not work correctly on the website hosted on Render.

 #### Link to the project presentation: https://onedrive.live.com/edit.aspx?resid=2701E4B5AEA1A3BC!87098&cid=2701e4b5aea1a3bc&CT=1709183542378&OR=ItemsView

 ## Data Ethics and Considerations